MehjabeenZ/Considering-Bias-in-Data/README.md

-# Homework 2: Considering Bias in Data
+# onsidering Bias in Data

-This repository contains the data files, code and results of Homework 2, for the course Data 512: Human Centered Data Science at the University of Washington's MS in Data Science program.
+This repository contains the data files, code and results of this project.

 ## Goal of Assignment

-The goal of this assignment is to explore the concept of bias in data using Wikipedia articles.
+The goal of this project is to explore the concept of bias in data using Wikipedia articles.

 ## Resources Used
 - Editor used: VS Code